khenderick/zfs-snap-manager/README.md

 The examples directory contains 3 example configuration files, almost identical as my own 'production' setup.

 * A non-ZFS device (router), rsyncing its filesystem to an NFS shared dataset.
-* A laptop, having a single root ZFS setup, containing 2 normal filesystems and a ZFS volume
+* A laptop, having a single root ZFS setup, containing 2 normal filesystems and a ZFS dataset
 * A local NAS with lots of data and the replication target of most systems
 * A remote NAS (used as normal NAS by these people) used with two-way replication as offsite backup setup.